 - Grid-tied: Solar panels feed into a system that is connected to the grid.
 Not independently self-sufficient.
 Power generated by the panels is often back-fed to the grid and helps offset the cost of the owner’s power bill.
 Power to the home goes out if grid power goes out.

 - Grid-tied with battery back-up: Similar to a grid-tied system but with a battery back-up system, which can help to power the home in the event of a grid power outage.

 How did we decide to go solar?

 Way back before we started building our homestead, and well before we purchased land, we began looking for properties with a decent amount of acreage that would allow us to do what we wanted to do.
 For us, this meant building a cordwood house, growing our own food, and developing a more self-sufficient lifestyle.

 We didn’t set out to go “off the grid” specifically, but when the property we fell in love with had no connections to grid water and power, we knew that going off-grid was a real possibility.

 Fast forward to 2015 when we purchased our land.
 We had a representative from our local power co-op come take a look to confirm our suspicions, and he told us that it would likely cost at LEAST $20K just to run a line to our house.

 That was all we needed to know!
 We knew from our research that we could supply all of our power needs ourselves for roughly a THIRD of that amount.

 When we first started prepping to go off-grid we checked out the offerings from all of the major solar companies and the names most often thrown around by seasoned off-gridders.

-In our search we found a great company called Mr. Solar.
-We started looking through their package offerings and quickly realized that of the many companies we’d evaluated NO ONE could beat their prices.
+In our search, we found a company called Mr. Solar.
+We started looking through their package offerings and quickly realized that of the many companies we’d evaluated, no one could beat their prices for what we wanted.